cxlsky/Cas13-Lasso/README.md

-# Cas13_Lasso
+# Cas13 Lasso

-A lasso-based machine learning model for calculating Cas13d  lentiviral deficiency score.
+A lasso-based machine learning model for calculating Cas13d **Lentiviral Deficiency Score**.
 This model is used in our paper [Intrinsic RNA targeting constrains the utility of CRISPR-Cas13 systems](https://www.biorxiv.org/content/10.1101/2022.05.14.491940v1)

+### About Lentiviral Deficiency Score ###

 ![lasso](./static/lasso.png)

 Cas13 systems under lentiviral vectors exhibit differential levels of lentiviral deficiency by which lentiviral Cas13 compoments cannot be properly packaged and delivered through lentivirus particles.